-An important point in the perspective presented above is that the distribution of diversity is considered within species, and most studies of population focus on single species (see e.g. in Bell, 2008; Charlesworth & Charlesworth, 2010).
-We may wonder to what extent different species occupying the same landscape differ with respect to genetic diversity within and among populations, since they can both be differentially be affected by local and regional factors and exhibit different traits.
+An important point in the perspective presented above is that the distribution of diversity is considered within species, and most studies of population genetic structure indeed focus on single species (see e.g. in Bell, 2008; Charlesworth & Charlesworth, 2010).
+We may wonder to what extent different species occupying the same landscape differ in genetic diversity within and among populations, since they can both be affected differentially by local and regional factors and exhibit different traits.
 This issue can be addressed through a comparative analysis of a species set occupying the same landscape.
 The taxonomic range of the species set matters, since species belonging to very different groups (e.g., arthropods, gastropods and amphibians in freshwater habitats) are usually so different, for example with regard to migration, that even the delimitation of local populations strongly differs.
 The issue is much less trivial when considering closely related species (e.g., within arthropods, or gastropods, or amphibians).
 We report in Table S1 the few examples of multispecies studies analyzing genetic diversity at small geographic scale that we were able to find, which, incidentally, includes mostly studies conducted in freshwater organisms.
 These comparative analyses evaluated whether the environmental parameters mentioned above (e.g., affecting local population demography) are more important than species traits such as the mating system (e.g., monogamous vs. polygamous reproduction) in shaping population genetic structure.
 For example, connectivity and habitat patchiness play a role in structuring population structure in orthopterans from central Spain (Ortego, Garcia-Navas, Noguerales, & Cordero, 2015), while turtle species studied in the USA were sensitive to water availability (Reid, Mladenoff, & Peery, 2017; see Table S1).
-Note that a fraction only of these studies considers closely related species, and, even fewer, species sets occupying the same landscape.
+Note that only a fraction of these studies considers closely related species, and even fewer species sets occupying the same landscape.